PHI101 Examen Philosophicum - Seminar

 Part I deals with the history of philosophy and of science, whereas Part II deals with philosophy of science and ethics.

-The aim is to increase critical awareness within the students's academic field, regarding such aspects as history and social context, ethics, as well as the fields epistemological and methodological basis.
+The students are to: Obtain knowledge of central problems related to science and ethics, and develop an understanding of their historical background and their social significance.
+Be able to apply different tools to analyze cases of scientific research and problems within ethics.
+Build a general competence for argumentation and critical reflection.
+The aim is to increase critical awareness within the students' academic field, regarding such aspects as history and social context, ethics, as well as the fields' epistemological and methodological basis.
 The course is to improve the understanding of scientific justification and of the relation between the sciences and between science, society and nature, and to promote the students awareness of value questions linked to research and its application, in particular in connection with nature.
 The course emphasises the special responsibility of NMBU in this connection, on the basis of its environmental profile.

 Lectures, group discussions, presentations at seminars, composition of semester assignments, feedback from teacher.
 Students work on their own and in groups with various projects, and there is continuous assessment.